Cranberry Apple Bread

 Optional Topping

-• 1 Tbsp coarse sugar (turbinado or demerara)
+• 1 tablespoon coarse sugar (turbinado or demerara)

 Instructions

-• Preheat oven to 350 degrees.
-Lightly spray a 8x4 inch loaf pan with cooking spray, set aside.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Lightly spray an 8×4-inch loaf pan with cooking spray and set it aside.

-• In a large mixing bowl, combine the sugars, applesauce, vanilla extract and egg, whisk to combine.
+• In a large mixing bowl, combine the sugars, applesauce, vanilla extract, and egg.
+Whisk until everything is well combined.

-• In a small mixing bowl whisk together the flours, baking powder, baking soda, salt, cinnamon and nutmeg.
-Alternate adding the dry ingredients and the buttermilk to the large mixing bowl, stirring just until combined.
-Gently fold in the grated apple, diced apple and cranberry halves.
+• In a small mixing bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+Alternate adding the dry ingredients and buttermilk to the wet mixture, stirring just until combined.
+Gently fold in the grated apple, diced apple, and cranberry halves.

-• Pour the batter into the prepared loaf pan, sprinkle the center of the top with coarse sugar if desired.
-Place in the oven and bake for for 50-60 minutes.
-You may want to tent your bread with foil around the 45 minute mark to prevent over-browning.
-Because this is a moist bread, mine took exactly an hour from the time I put it in the oven.
+• Pour the batter into the prepared loaf pan and sprinkle the center of the top with coarse sugar, if desired.
+Place the loaf in the oven and bake for 50–60 minutes.
+Tent the bread with foil around the 45-minute mark to prevent over-browning.
 Use a cake tester inserted into the center of the loaf to check for doneness.

-• Remove the bread from the oven and allow to cool in the pan for 30 minutes.
-Remove from pan and transfer to a wire rack to cool completely before slicing and serving.
+• Remove the bread from the oven and let it cool in the pan for 30 minutes.
+Transfer the loaf to a wire rack and allow it to cool completely before slicing and serving.

 NOTES

-*The whole wheat flour can be subbed for all-purpose flour.
+*The whole wheat flour can be substituted with all-purpose flour.

 Nutrition